In the Age of Giorgione at the Royal Academy

 ‘In the Age of Giorgione’ offers an interesting take on a very specific period of art history, seen through the lens of a particular artist.
 It makes a good attempt at pulling back the veil of mystery surrounding Giorgione, but ultimately doesn’t fully achieve it.
 The very last painting in the show is a fantastic painting of the artist’s mother.
 Lifelike, intimate and moving as well as allegorical, this accomplished work leaves the viewer wanting more, but unfortunately the exhibition doesn’t offer it.

-In the Age of Giorgione is at the Royal Academy from 12th March until 5th June 2016, for further information visit here.
+In the Age of Giorgione is at the Royal Academy of Arts from 12th March until 5th June 2016, for further information visit here.